18F/C2/doc/team_practices.md

     script/deploy c2-dev
     ```

-1. The Reviewer should test out the bugfix or new functionality.
+1. The Tester should test out the bugfix or new functionality.

-1. If there are any problems, the Reviewer should comment on the PR and assign it to the Owner for follow-up.
+1. If there are any problems, the Tester should comment on the PR and assign it to the Owner for follow-up.
-The Owner should fix the problems and assign back to the Reviewer, who can then repeat the testing steps above.
+The Owner should fix the problems and assign back to the Tester, who can then repeat the testing steps above.

-1. When the Reviewer is satisfied, s/he merges the PR to `master`.
+1. When the Tester is satisfied, s/he merges the PR to `master`.
-The Reviewer is encouraged to indicate a "Ship it" (or your favorite Ship It emoticon) before merging the pull request.
-Consider pointing out the awesomeness of the code, too.
 Pro tip: If the PR title follows the conventions mentioned above,
 the story tracker status will change to **Accept or Reject** when the PR is merged.
 Otherwise, the Reviewer should click **Deliver** in the story tracker.

-1. The Reviewer will click **Accept** or **Reject** on story tracker.
+1. The Tester will click **Accept** or **Reject** on story tracker.
 An **Accept** means the code is merged
 to master and ready for production deploy at any time.
 Typically **Reject** indicates
 that the testing passed but for some reason the solution is not sufficient, and needs work at the
 story level.